rustacean-station/rustacean-station.org/_episodes/interviews/2023-06-16-kwindla-hultman-kramer.md

 ---
 title: "Daily with Kwindla Hultman Kramer"
-date: 2023-06-16T15:06:00Z
+date: 2023-06-16T12:31:00Z
 file: https://audio.rustacean-station.org/file/rustacean-station/2023-06-16-kwindla-hultman-kramer.mp3
 duration: "01:02:53"
 length: "60368146"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-Allen Wyma talks with [Kwindla Hultman Kramer](https://www.linkedin.com/in/kwkramer), Found and CEO of [Daily](https://www.daily.co/), and [João Neves](https://www.linkedin.com/in/jo%C3%A3o-neves-8a990411/), Staff Engineer at Daily.
-Daily is a platform with SDKs that help developers build better video experiences built upon the WebRTC standard using Rust.
+Allen Wyma talks with [Kwindla Hultman Kramer](https://www.linkedin.com/in/kwkramer), Founder and CEO of [Daily](https://www.daily.co/), and [João Neves](https://www.linkedin.com/in/jo%C3%A3o-neves-8a990411/), Staff Engineer at Daily.
+Daily provides SDKs for building video applications on top of the WebRTC standard using Rust.

 ## Contributing to Rustacean Station